4th Man Out: Plot

 One day at the repair shop, Adam meets an attractive customer who he believes he has a connection with.
 He consults with his friends, and they also believe the customer is gay and interested in Adam.
 However, he awkwardly flirts with the customer and is unsuccessful in asking him out.
 During lunch with his family, Adam's mother keeps pressuring him to go out with Dorothy.
 Martha then arrives unannounced with a priest to help Adam repent for his sins, prompting him to come out to his family.
 Wanting to cheer Adam up, his friends take him out to the local gay bar.
 There, Chris runs into Tracy and her gay brother.
 While reconciling, Chris learns that he has mistakenly been calling her Tracy, which causes a rift in their relationship.
 Later that night, as Adam and Chris are hanging out together, Chris reaches over Adam to grab his phone.
 Adam goes in to kiss Chris in a misunderstanding.
 Realizing Adam's in love with him, Chris leaves.

 Chris gets back with Jess and starts avoiding Adam.
-Ortu invites them for his Fourth of July barbeque, but Adam and Chris are unsure if they want to go if the other one plans on going.
+Ortu invites them for his Fourth of July barbecue, but Adam and Chris are unsure if they want to go if the other one plans on going.
 Adam gets advice from Brad to be honest about how he feels.
 Adam goes home to his parents and expresses his feelings.
-He later attends the barbeque with Dorothy, even though she knows he's gay, and introduces her to Nick.
+He later attends the barbecue with Dorothy, even though she knows he's gay, and introduces her to Nick.
 Meanwhile, Chris sees the car Adam fixed for the customer he liked and vandalizes it.
 He breaks up with Jess and goes to Ortu's party.
 Adam and Chris initially argue, but reconcile after Ortu proposes to his girlfriend.
 Adam invites "Tracy" over to the party and introduces her to Chris as Rachel.
 The two apologize to each other, with Chris kissing Adam to make sure there are no romantic feelings.
 Adam feels nothing and the two remain friends.
 The next day, the customer Adam flirted with returns to the shop after his car had been vandalized by Chris.
 Adam introduces himself to the customer, Matt.